melindil/FTSE/README.md

 # FTSE
-Fallout Tactics Scripting Engine (0.56a, June 27, 2024)
+Fallout Tactics Scripting Engine (0.56a, August 15, 2024)

 This mod enhances the game Fallout Tactics, adding the following capabilities: